 Even Mr. Bean believes in Love, Actually

-One of the best and funniest Christmas-themed romantic comedy movies to come along in the 2000s also has a dream cast of top notch British talent.
+One of the best and funniest Christmas-themed romantic comedy movies from the 2000s also has a dream cast of top-notch British talent.

-Emma Thompson, the late Alan Rickman, Bill Nighy, Liam Neeson, Laura Linney, Colin Firth, and Hugh Grant.
+The film featured a star-studded cast, including the late Alan Rickman, Bill Nighy, Liam Neeson, Laura Linney, Colin Firth, Hugh Grant, and Emma Thompson.

 Also, an intentional non-comedic cameo by Billy Bob Thornton adds some gravitas to the film.